whampson/lcs-save-editor/README.md

     Unique Stunt Jumps.
   - Edit many other aspects of the game, including game settings, weather, time, and even some unused features to spice up your Liberty City experience.
+  - Built-in updater so you'll get the latest feature updates as soon as they're available.

 ## System Requirements
   - Windows PC